Reinhart-py/Orange-carrier/README.md

   <img src="https://img.shields.io/badge/License-MIT-purple?style=for-the-badge" alt="License">
 </p>

-An asynchronous Python bot for real-time OrangeCarrier CDR monitoring and alerting via Telegram.
-Built to run silently and persistently with a cinematic terminal UI.
+A Python bot for real-time OrangeCarrier CDR monitoring and alerting via Telegram.

-### Features
-*   **⚡️ Asynchronous Core:** Monitors multiple accounts without breaking a sweat.
-*   **💾 Persistent Config:** Set it once.
-Runs forever.
-Edit on the fly.
-*   **🎬 Cinematic UI:** A one-time story intro and a silent, animated running status.
+**features?***
-*   **🤫 Silent Operation:** Terminal stays clean.
-Critical alerts are sent to a dedicated log channel.
-*   **🚀 Real-time Alerts:** Instant CDR notifications sent to your designated Telegram chat.
+Monitors multiple accounts , Set it once and Runs forever , easy to edit if you want, A one-time funny unnecessary story intro cuz why not ?
+Terminal stays clean.
+Critical alerts are sent to a dedicated log channel , Instant CDR notifications sent to your designated Telegram chat.

 ### Tech Stack
 *   **Python 3**